pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer2.md

 > P11, C2, L48: Why only in almost all cases.
 I don’t see an option to get less or more pixels.
 Anyway, this approach is not a solution for your mentioned problem of pixels outside the tree.
 On the contrary, the method leads to the fact that neighboring pixels are included.

 As mentioned, we believe that this approach is a good compromise for the issue at hand and disagree with your view here.
-We agree that there are no possibilities to get a different amount of pixels than exactly four and removed "almost" from the sentence.
+We agree that there are no possibilities to get a different number of pixels than exactly four and removed "almost" from the sentence.

 > P13, C1, 56: Please avoid citations in the conclusion.

-We see no problems including citations in the conclusion.
+We tried to avoid or at least minimize the number of citations in the Conclusion, but we find this one reference particularly pertinent.

 > The appendix is often not mentioned in the manuscript except Table VIII.